Apache Avro is a data serialization format.

 # [{'name': 'Pierre-Simon Laplace', 'age': 77}, {'name': 'John von Neumann', 'age': 53}]

-, and full nameAn interesting thing to note is what happens with the name
+name, namespace, and full nameAn interesting thing to note is what happens with the name and namespace fields.

 into individual fields.

 partial name.
-Ideally, Avro specification should have kept partial_name
+Ideally, Avro specification should have kept partial_name, namespace, and

 This behind-the-scene separation and in-place modification may cause unexpected errors if